claranet/terraform-azurerm-aks-light/README.md

 This module also configures logging to a [Log Analytics Workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace), and creates some
 [Storage Classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) with different types of Azure managed disks (Standard HDD retain and delete, Premium SSD retain and delete).

+## Requirements
+- You have to register the `AzureOverlayPreview` feature flag according to the [documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay#register-the-azureoverlaypreview-feature-flag) to use [Azure CNI Overlay](https://learn.microsoft.com/en-us/azure/aks/azure-cni-overlay) included in the module.
+- You have to register the `EnableWorkloadIdentityPreview` feature flag according to the [documentation](https://learn.microsoft.com/en-us/azure/aks/learn/tutorial-kubernetes-workload-identity#register-the-enableworkloadidentitypreview-feature-flag) to use [Azure AD workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) included in the module.

 <!-- BEGIN_TF_DOCS -->
 ## Global versioning rule for Claranet Azure modules